Crispy Baked Cod Recipe

 Risotto – creamy Parmesan Risotto with almost NO stirring in under 30 minutes!
 A delicious side with seafood, steaks or chicken.

 How do I know when the cod is done?
 Test it using a fork at an angle at the thickest point, twisting gently.
 It will flake easily when it’s done and won’t have a translucent/raw look to it.
-The internal temp should be 145°
+Internal temp should be 145°.

 Are there other ways to cook cod?
 Yes – I recently posted a recipe for Mediterranean Baked Cod (or sub other mild white fish) – with tomatoes, olives and capers in a lemony-olive oil sauce.